ssakana/LessonAgent/README.md

 ### Access

-Our dataset samples are in JSON format and can be accessed in the following way:
+Our dataset samples are available in the [dataset](dataset) directory.
+The samples are in JSON format and can be accessed as follows:

 ```python
 import json